 By now, you should have some idea that one of the simplest measures you and your spouse can take to reduce health risks is simply to trim your tummy.
 The reason your waistlines expanded in the first place may also vary, so it’s important to consider one or more different tactics for how to lose belly fat.

 As WebMD reported, you cannot find a weight-loss diet with a guarantee that it only targets belly fat.
 On the other hand, most people lose belly fat first when they lose weight.
-Also, some people may enjoy an average weight and still carry too much fat around their middles.
+Also, some people may enjoy an average weight and still carry too much fat around their middle.
 Still, people with a high WTHR could usually benefit from simply losing a few pounds.

 If you’re mostly interested in how to lose belly fat, you might consider diets that incorporate the following information:

 You don’t have to starve yourself to reduce your weight or your waistline.
-If you or your spouse struggles with weight, it could be less about how much you eat, and more about eating too much of the wrong foods.
+If you or your spouse struggles with weight, it could be less about how much you eat and more about eating too much of the wrong foods.

-For instance, a diet that includes good food like fish, broccoli, yogurt, lentils, and nuts can help you eat enough protein and fiber to reduce cravings, burn fat, maintain muscle, and feed gut biome.
+For instance, a diet that includes good food like fish, broccoli, yogurt, lentils, and nuts can help you eat enough protein and fiber to reduce cravings, burn fat, maintain muscle, and feed the gut biome.

 You and your spouse should have an easier time losing fat if you increase your activity.
 Exercise doesn’t just burn fat; it also helps build muscle.
 In turn, additional muscles consume more energy, so they make it easier to lose fat.
 In any case, fitting in at least some moderate activity a few times a week can make it a lot easier to enjoy faster results from a healthier diet.